Prachurja/Ticatoe/README.md

 ### Prerequisites
 * Java 11 or higher
 * Must have an environment variable named `TOKEN`, its value being the bot token
+* Stable Internet connection, as it will install some dependencies the first time you run

 ### Method 1
 Use the `gradlew run --no-daemon` command to run the app. [`--no-daemon`](https://docs.gradle.org/current/userguide/gradle_daemon.html#sec:disabling_the_daemon) is optional.
 Applying it stops the [Gradle daemon](https://docs.gradle.org/current/userguide/gradle_daemon.html) after the build.
 Otherwise it keeps running as a background task.